top of page

 Lumbar Disc Herniation (Slipped Disc)

-A lumbar disc herniation occurs when disc material protrudes and may irritate a nearby nerve root.
-This can cause lower back pain combined with leg symptoms such as tingling, numbness, or pain travelling below the knee.
+The term “slipped disc” is commonly used to describe a lumbar disc herniation, where part of the disc bulges or protrudes and may irritate a nearby nerve root.
+This can cause lower back pain combined with leg symptoms such as tingling, numbness, or pain travelling below the knee, often described as sciatica.

 → Read more about Lumbar Disc Herniation